willyii/LeetcodeRecord/README.md

 # LeetcodeRecord

-This repo record the process of LeetCode
+This repo records the process of LeetCode.
+Target is to finish one problem perday.